 Old Dog Losing Weight (Why It Happens and What To Do)

 Noticing your senior dog losing weight can be alarming, especially when it happens rapidly or without changes in diet.
-Weight loss in older dogs often signals underlying health issues that require attention.

-Old Dog Losing Weight — Why It Happens
+Old Dog Losing Weight: Why It Happens

 Weight loss in old dogs often happens due to age-related health issues.
 Common causes include dental disease (making it painful to eat), kidney or liver disease, diabetes, thyroid problems, cancer, or poor nutrient absorption.
 Sometimes, it can also be from reduced appetite, stress, or changes in diet.